Content Navigation

 Documents used along the form

-• IRS Form 1040: This is the standard individual income tax return.
-It reports your total income, deductions, and calculates your tax liability.
+• IRS Form 1040: This is the standard individual income tax return form used to report your annual income, claim deductions, and calculate your tax liability.

-• IRS Form W-2: Employers provide this document to report wages and taxes withheld for an employee during the year.
+• IRS Form W-2: Employers use this form to report wages paid to employees and the taxes withheld from those wages.
+It's crucial for completing your 1040 form.

-• IRS Form 4868: If you need more time to file your tax return, this form requests an automatic extension for up to six months.
+• IRS Form 4868: If you need more time to file your tax return, this form allows you to request an automatic extension.
+However, it does not extend the time to pay taxes owed.

-• IRS Form 8889: For individuals with Health Savings Accounts (HSAs), this form reports contributions, distributions, and the tax implications.
+• IRS Form 8889: For those with Health Savings Accounts (HSAs), this form is used to report contributions and distributions, ensuring you maximize tax benefits associated with your HSA.

 Similar forms

 • IRS Form 1040: This is the standard individual income tax return form.
-Like the 1040-ES, it is used to report income and calculate tax liability, but it is submitted annually rather than for estimated payments.
+Like the 1040-ES, it is essential for reporting income and calculating tax liability, but the 1040 is filed annually rather than quarterly.

 Dos and Don'ts